 Pursuant to SMC 20.30.070, amendments to the Development Code are processed as legislative decisions.
 Legislative decisions are non-project decisions made by the City Council under its authority to establish policies and regulations.
 The Planning Commission is the review authority for these types of decisions and is responsible for holding an open record Public Hearing on any proposed amendments and making a recommendation to the City Council on each amendment.
+The City Council may approve, approve with modifications, or deny any of the amendments contained in the Planning Commission's recommendation.

 The 2018 batch of Development Code amendments was originally comprised of 38 amendments.
 Of those, three were withdrawn (Nos.
 8, 36, and 37) prior to substantive review.
 The proposed Development Code amendments include administrative changes (reorganization and minor corrections) and more substantive changes.
-Attachment B to this staff report provides a summary table that identifies all of the proposed amendments by amendment number, SMC Section, type of amendment ((A) - Administrative, (C) - Clarification, and (P) - Policy), and the Planning Commission's recommendation.
+Attachment B to this staff report provides a summary table that identifies all the proposed amendments by amendment number, SMC Section, type of amendment ((A) - Administrative, (C) - Clarification, and (P) - Policy), and the Planning Commission's recommendation.